 Living Longer, Living Better with Ovarian Cancer

-Just five years ago, the idea that you can live longer and better with ovarian cancer wasn’t conceivable for most women who had just been told they had late-stage ovarian cancer.
-Their diagnosis, most likely, would have come with a suggestion to get their affairs in order.
+Just five years ago, the idea that one could live longer and better with ovarian cancer wasn’t conceivable for most women who had just been told they had late-stage ovarian cancer.
+Their diagnoses, most likely, would have come with a suggestion to get their affairs in order.

 But today, survival rates are much higher, and living with ovarian cancer is becoming much more common, says Maria B. Schiavone, MD, a gynecologic oncologist at Holy Name Medical Center in Teaneck.
 “Women are surviving thanks to new treatment options,” she says.

 Novel Treatments Boost Survival Rates